 More about the Chicago Marathon around the Web:

 Meanwhile, check out related maps and pictures, recent stats and running times plus lots more on this year's Windy City run ....

-Marathon - The official site with info on this year's race, entry & registration details, parking and transportation, Chicago travel info, tourist attractions and accommodations, how to become a member of the volunteer crew, spectator guide and course map, race day photos & video, marathon weekend events, complete results.
+Marathon - Check out the official site with info on this year's race, entry & registration details, parking and transportation, Chicago travel info, tourist attractions and accommodations, how to become a member of the volunteer crew, spectator guide and course map, race day photos & video, marathon weekend events, and complete results.

-Chicago Transit Authority - Check out this guide from the CTA on how to get to the start of the race on the big day, as well as prime viewing areas.
+Chicago Transit Authority - Here's a guide from the CTA on how to get to the start of the race on the big day, as well as prime viewing areas.

-Chicago Area Runners Association - Great resource for prospective Chicago Marathon runners featuring the latest news, local race calendar, membership info, maps, best places to train, interactive pace calculators, fun runs, recent results, related message boards.
+Chicago Area Runners Association - This great resource for prospective Chicago Marathon runners features the latest news, local race calendar, membership info, maps, best places to train, interactive pace calculators, fun runs, recent results, and related message boards.